pankajthakur950/ny-times-articles/README.md

 The NY Times Most Popular Articles Viewer is a web application built using React that interacts with the NY Times Most Popular Articles API.
 It fetches and displays a list of articles based on the most viewed section, allowing users to view detailed information about each article when clicked.

 ### Features
-`Fetch Articles`: Utilizes the NY Times Most Popular Articles API to fetch data based on a specified period (1, 7, or 30 days).
+`Fetch Articles`: Utilizes the NY Times Most Popular Articles API to fetch data based on a specified period (1, 7, or 30 days).\
-`Display List`: Shows a list of articles with basic information such as title, author, and publication date.
+`Display List`: Shows a list of articles with basic information such as title, author, and publication date.\
-`View Details`: Clicking on an article in the list displays detailed information including the full article content.
+`View Details`: Clicking on an article in the list displays detailed information including the full article content.\
 `Responsive Design`: Ensures the application is usable across different screen sizes.

 ### Technologies Used
-`React`: JavaScript library for building user interfaces.
+`React`: JavaScript library for building user interfaces.\
-`Jest and React Testing Library`: Testing frameworks for unit testing React components.
+`Jest and React Testing Library`: Testing frameworks for unit testing React components.\
-`Cypress`: Tools for UI testing and automation.
+`Cypress`: Tools for E2E testing.\
-`GitHub`: Version control and collaboration platform.
+`GitHub`: Version control and collaboration platform.\
-`NY Times Articles API`: External API for fetching article data.
+`NY Times Articles API`: External API for fetching article data.\

 ## Available Scripts